A quieter way of working

 What began as bare ground has become a productive, evolving garden shaped by daily life, changing needs, and constant learning.

-This garden is where I test ideas, observe what truly works, and learn how different spaces respond to real use.
-It’s also where I refine the approach I take with clients: designing gardens around the people who use them, not around trends or rigid rules.
+It’s also where I refine the way I work with others — designing gardens around the people who use them, not around trends or rigid rules.

 You can take the girl out of the farm, but you'll never take the farm out of the girl.